felipetovarhenao/bell-tutorials/lessons/01_helloworld.md

 ### Step-by-Step Explanation:

 - **The** `print` **function**:
-  - The `print` function outputs text or numbers to the screen.
+  - The `print` function displays data we want to see in the Max console window.
   - In this case, `print` is instructed to display `"hello world"`.
 - **The** `"hello world"` **symbol**:
   - Text inside double quotes (`"`) is called a symbol.
-If you have prior programming experience, a symbol would be the _bell_ equivalent of a _string_ datatype.
   - Symbols represent textual data.
 You’ll use them often in bell for structuring data, specifying file paths, and more.
+  > If you have prior programming experience, a symbol would be, roughly speaking, the _bell_ equivalent of a _string_ datatype in languages like _C_, _Java_, _Python_, and others.
 - **Code structure**:
-  - A single line of bell code can execute an entire command.
+  - A single line of _bell_ code can execute an entire command.
 In this example, the `print` function is a command that directly interacts with the system to display the desired output.
 - **Semicolon?**:
   - Notice that there’s no semicolon (`;`) at the end of this line.
 In the current version of _bell_, semicolons are used at the end of every statement, except for the very last line.
 Since our code is only a single line, we don't use semicolons yet.
+We'll discuss this in more about this later.

 ## Running the Program